 A: A tripped breaker only happens when there’s an excessive electrical current that it can’t handle.
 If flipping on your ceiling fan trips a breaker each time, it’s likely an issue with the installation.
 The best way to address this issue is to contact an electrician.

-How to Pick out a Ceiling Fan
+How to pick out a ceiling fan

 If you’re thinking about adding a ceiling fan to your space, you’ll want to consider the right style and size for the room.
 Additional things to consider include light fixtures and remote controls.